grigorizaika/iwdev/README.md

 ```

 Set up a Postgres database and a user
-(inworktestdb, inworktestuser, inworktestpassword may be anything)
+(`inworktestdb`, `inworktestuser`, `inworktestpassword` may be anything)
 ```
-postgres=# CREATE DATABASE inworktestdb;
+CREATE DATABASE inworktestdb;
-postgres=# CREATE USER inworktestuser WITH PASSWORD 'inworktestpassword';
+CREATE USER inworktestuser WITH PASSWORD 'inworktestpassword';
-postgres=# GRANT ALL PRIVILEGES ON DATABASE inworktestdb to inworktestuser;
+GRANT ALL PRIVILEGES ON DATABASE inworktestdb to inworktestuser;
 ```
-Set DATABASES variable in **inworkapi/inworkapi/settings.py** to:
+Set DATABASES variable in `inworkapi/inworkapi/settings.py` to:
 ```
 DATABASES = {
     'default': {